nus-cs2113-AY2223S2/tp/docs/team/sszewen.md

   EditEntertainmentCommand, EditFoodCommand, ViewBudgetCommand.
 - This allows users to plan their budget well for their upcoming SEP trip.

+**Formatting Files**

+* Cleaned data from modules.txt file which is the central module database.

-#### Contributions to the UG:
+### Contributions to the UG:

-Added documentation for all budget commands and add module command.
+* Added documentation for all budget commands and add module command.

-#### Contributions to the DG:
+### Contributions to the DG:

-Added class and sequence diagrams for budget commands, Storage class, BudgetStorage class and Add Module Command with explanation.
+* Added class and sequence diagrams for budget commands, Storage class, BudgetStorage class and Add Module Command with explanation.
+* Added High Level Sequence Diagram for Duke.
+* Added Non-Functional Requirements and Glossary.

-#### Contributions to team-based tasks:
+### Contributions to team-based tasks:

-- Helped maintained Issue Tracker by labeling pull requests and closing resoled Issues.
+- Helped maintained Issue Tracker by labeling pull requests and closing resolved Issues.
 - Maintained deadlines for Milestones on Github for v2.0 and v2.1.
+- Removed old unreadable theme for User Guide, Developer Guide and PPP.
+- Resolved critical issue on software not being able to read from txt file in .jar format.

-#### Review/mentoring contributions:
+### Review/mentoring contributions:

 - Helped with code reviews and gave suggestions through Github comments and telegram.